gbroques/openafpm-tutorial/README.md

 ## Comet-ME Case Study

-[Comet-ME](https://comet-me.org/) (Community, Energy and Technology in the Middle East), a aon-governmental organization (NGO) that designs, builds, installs, and maintains off-grid renewable energy systems in rural areas of the occupied Palestinian territories.
+[Comet-ME](https://comet-me.org/) (Community, Energy and Technology in the Middle East), a non-governmental organization (NGO) that designs, builds, installs, and maintains off-grid renewable energy systems in rural areas of the occupied Palestinian territories.

 ### Design Requirements